 Paperwork and Forms

 The following forms provide additional information regarding unit operations and tips for completing the process error free.

-Units with charter expiration dates of October 2017 and after should complete the 2017 JTE Unit Award Form and submit it with the recharter paperwork.
-The 2017 forms will be used until October 2018.
+Units should complete the 2020 JTE Unit Award Form and submit it with the recharter paperwork.

 - Journey to Excellence Unit Award Forms